 As the Royal College of Surgeons is only a short distance from where I live I didn’t bother to bring the car with me.
 So once I packed my gear away I stayed and had a few beers and chatted with some of the guests before heading home in a taxi.

 What a fantastic way to start the year.
-This was an amazing Royal College Of Surgeons wedding, it was really great fun to be part of it.
+This was an amazing Royal College Of Surgeons Edinburgh wedding.
+It was great fun to be part of such a fun wedding day.

 Congratulations Claire and Colin, you guys were brilliant.
 Thanks for being so relaxed and good fun to photograph!

-Here’s a small selection of my favourite Royal College Of Surgeons wedding photos.
+Here’s a small selection of my favourite Royal College Of Surgeons Edinburgh wedding photos.